matejkosiarcik/homelab/ansible/README.md

 > This directory contains Ansible playbooks for automating setup and maintenance of my servers in my homelab.

-Before launching ansible, make sure you have dependencies installed:
+Before launching Ansible, make sure you have dependencies installed:

 ```sh
 make clean bootstrap # In repository root